vinlow2015/show-booking-system/README.md

 1. Implement the solution as Java standalone application (Java 8+).
 Can be Springboot as well.
 The data shall be in-memory.
 2. Write appropriate Unit Tests.
-3. Implement the above use case considering object oriented principles and development best practices.
+3. Implement the above use case considering object-oriented principles and development best practices.
 The implementation should be a tested working executable.
-4. The project code to be uploaded to Github and share back to us for offline review by 31 March 2023
+4. The project code to be uploaded to GitHub and share back to us for offline review by 31 March 2023
 5. Just make an assumption if anything is not mentioned here.
 The same can be highlighted in the readme notes when submitting.

 ### Assumptions:

 1. No authentication needed for both roles.
-3. Assume phone numbers are made up of 8 digits, only numbers and no other characters.
+2. Assume phone numbers are made up of 8 digits, only numbers and no other characters.
-4. If a booking has no other tickets, it will be deleted as well.
+3. If a booking has no other tickets, it will be deleted as well.

+### Future improvements:

-5. If there are no more seats available for booking, will disable the buyer from selecting it when buying
+1. If there are no more seats available for booking, will disable the buyer from selecting it when buying

 ### Quality of Life Improvements: